OSU-CS-461/CrowdSourcedTravelPlanner/server/README.md

 4. npx prisma dev
    1. This will spin up a Prisma PostgreSQL DB.
    2. Enter `h` and copy the `DATABASE_URL` into your env file.
 This environment variable is used in on the server to connect to the DB.
 For example:
+5. `openssl genpkey -algorithm RSA -out jwt-secret.key -pkeyopt rsa_keygen_bits:4096`
+   1. This is for the JWT signing for our auth layer

 ```bash
 # .env